datastax/cassandra-data-apis/graphql/README.md

 ## Using Apollo Client

-This is a basic guide to get started with Apollo Client 2.x in node.
+This is a basic guide for getting started with Apollo Client 2.x in Node.
 First you'll need to install dependencies.
-These examples utilize the `books` schema created in the previous schema section.
+These examples also utilize the `books` schema created in the schema section.

 ### Node